AlyceBrady/ramp/application/docs/rampDocs/AdminUserManual.md

 activity files and table settings would be useful are likely to be domain experts rather than database experts.

-> ##### System Administration #####
+<h3 id="sysadmin">System Administration</h3>
-> System administration (sysadmin) responsibilities include looking after the
-> health and welfare of the server on which Ramp runs, including the web
-> server, MySQL, and PHP software.
-> The sysadmin role overlaps with the database
-> administrator role when it comes to implementing backups and restores,
+System administration (sysadmin) responsibilities include installing and looking after the health and welfare of the server on which Ramp runs, including the web server, MySQL, PHP, and Ramp software.
+The sysadmin role overlaps with the database administrator role when it comes to implementing backups and restores, and coordinating upgrades to MySQL and Ramp.
+System administration is a critical role that requires hardware and operating system level expertise.
-> and coordinating
-> upgrades to MySQL and Ramp.
-> System administration is a critical role
-> that requires
-> hardware and operating system level expertise.

-> ##### Database Administration #####
-> Database administrators (DBAs) are the people who can access the MySQL
-> database directly, can create databases and tables, alter the
-> structure of tables by adding or removing columns, etc.  DBAs are
-> also responsible for backing up the database, restoring the database
-> if necessary, staging software updates for users to test, performing
-> software upgrades, etc.  This is a critical role that requires MySQL
-> database expertise and, preferably, database design skills.
-Since it
-> is so critical, there should be at least two people with DBA
-> privileges.
-If one person serves as the primary DBA, the secondary
-> DBA should possess at least enough skills to do backups and a database
-> restore in the case of an emergency.

-> ##### Ramp User Administration #####
+<h3 id="dba">Database Administration</h3>
+Database administrators (DBAs) are the people who can access the MySQL database directly, can create databases and tables, alter the structure of tables by adding or removing columns, etc.  DBAs are also responsible for backing up the database, restoring the database if necessary, staging software updates for users to test, performing software upgrades, etc.  This is a critical role that requires MySQL database expertise and, preferably, database design skills.
+Since it is so critical, there should be at least two people with DBA privileges.
+If one person serves as the primary DBA, the secondary DBA should possess at least enough skills to do backups and a database restore in the case of an emergency.

+<h3 id="ramp_dba">Ramp User Administration</h3>
-> The Ramp Administrator is responsible for creating Ramp user accounts,
-> adding roles and authorizations, and removing "orphaned" locks.
+The Ramp Administrator is responsible for creating Ramp user accounts, resetting passwords, adding roles and authorizations, and removing "orphaned" locks.

+<h3 id="development">Ramp Application Development</h3>
-> ##### Activity File and Table Setting Development #####
+##### Activity File and Table Setting Development #####
-> Although it is possible to run the Ramp and Smart demos, and even an
-> uncustomized version of the Smart application, without defining any
-> new activity files or table settings, to get the most benefit from
-> Smart will require creating and modifying such files to suit the needs
-> of the given context.
-This may be the responsibility
-> of the database administrator, but domain experts who
-> understand the structure of the data and the needs of the users
-> accessing that data might also be involved in developing activity
-> files, menus, and table settings.
-(This is a management and policy
-> decision.)
+Although it is possible to run the Ramp and Smart demos, and even an uncustomized version of the Smart application, without defining any new activity files or table settings, to get the most benefit from Smart will require creating and modifying such files to suit the needs of the given context.
+This may be the responsibility of the database administrator, but domain experts who understand the structure of the data and the needs of the users accessing that data might also be involved in developing activity files, menus, and table settings.
+(This is a management and policy decision.)
-> The development and maintenance of user documents also falls under
+The development and maintenance of user documents also falls under this category.

-> this category.
+Defining a new Ramp application or customizing a Smart application involves designing the structure of the database tables, identifying appropriate authorization roles for the users, and developing activity files and tables settings that match the defined tables structures and authorizations.

+Also, updating the Authorizations and Lock Relations tables.

+NOTES:  TODO:
-> A related question that may come up later in the system implementation is:
-> who is responsible for generating the style sheets and (maybe, in the
-> future) the SQL queries for reports: the DBA, the Ramp Admin,
-> Activity/Table Setting developers, or users with a certain amount of
+A related question that may come up later in the system implementation is: who is responsible for generating the style sheets and (maybe, in the future) the SQL queries for reports: the DBA, the Ramp Admin, Activity/Table Setting developers, or users with a certain amount of experience?
-> experience?
 Who has permissions to put them in place?
-Does each one
-> require a new authorization rule (or set of rules) written by the Ramp
+Does each one require a new authorization rule (or set of rules) written by the Ramp Admin?
-> Admin?

-<h3 id="dba"> System and Database Administration </h3>
+<h2 id="sys_dba"> System and Database Administration </h2>

 Ramp is a software application that provides a way to interact with an existing database or a database under development.
 This document